paularlott/scriptling/README.md

     // Create interpreter with all standard libraries (default) p := scriptling.New()

-    // Or create with only specific libraries using variadic args p := scriptling.New("json", "math", "time")

-    // Or using an array of strings libs := []string{"json", "math"}
-    p := scriptling.New(libs)

     // Execute Scriptling code
     result, err := p.Eval(`
 # Variables and types